 Karen Cutshall resides in the Laurel Community and has represented that area since joining the board in 1999.
 Ms. Cutshall is the administrator of the Elderberry Nursing Facility in Marshall so her health care knowledge is an asset to our board.
 Ms. Cutshall currently serves as Secretary of the board.

 Grainger Caudle joined the board in 2002 and currently serves as chair of the Finance Committee.
 Mr. Caudle is a Professor of Business and Economics at Mars Hill University and also serves as Executive Director of Planning and Auxiliary Services.
 Mr. Caudle earned a PhD from the University of Colorado and represents the Mars Hill Community where he resides.
 Mr. Caudle also serves as the Vice Chair of the Board of Directors for Hot Springs Health Program.

 Ross Young joined the board in 2009 and represents the Marshall/Walnut community in which he resides.
-Mr. Young is the Madison County Extension Director and in his role works throughout the county to foster agricultural interests and food production.
+Mr. Young is the Madison County Extension Director providing educational education in the areas of Agriculture, Youth Development, Family and Consumer Sciences, and Community/Economic Development.

 Andrea grew up in Swannanoa, NC until she went off to college.
 She received her ADN from Wilkes Community College, her BSN from Winston Salem State University, an MSN from Appalachian State University, and is currently working on a PhD in nursing through the University of Missouri – Columbia (in her 3rd year).